 Our brand didn't get designed overnight.
 We looked at hundreds of fonts, we worked with different design agencies, finally settling on a logo we designed ourselves, but only after numerous iterations of different size, spacing and kerning.
 We then made numerous mock-ups of our packaging, testing different papers, formats and colours.

 Our garments have been through several iterations.
 We tested so many threads, even looking at some under the microscope to measure the right tension and softness as we know how important it is for our swimsuits to feel as seamless as possible.
 Even the width between stitches has been improved upon.
-We also had a feeder custom made for our specific measurements.
+We also custom make our feeder to meet our specific measurements.

 Not giving up.
 Accepting that it won't be perfect, but just keep trying and it will get better.
 Bit by bit.
 This approach makes us happier.
 And we think that when you feel happier, those around you start to feel happier, too.
 We all win.